I laughed. I cried. It became a part of me.

 A Tolerable Genocide: NY Times Article Calls for Action

 I think most of us feel helpless when it comes to genocide.
 Yet, reading the below article, I realized there are things I can do.
 I've posted excerpts of the article below in the hopes that you will read it, become as moved as I was and decide to take action with me.
+Below the article are some personal comments from me along with a way you can take action within the next 10 minutes.

 (Photo Credit: Richelle Reid.
 Monument at Dachau Concentration Camp)